ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 used solely to seed the governance account address.
 The `Governance` has the ability to manage any asset, whether it be a token, program, or other, and is not limited to a single governed program address.

-The last part of the account structure hierarchy is the [`Proposal`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/proposal.rs#L105)
+The next part of the account structure hierarchy is the [`Proposal`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/proposal.rs#L105)
 The proposal is created within one particular governance.
 Proposal is bounded to a single mint (`governing_token_mint`) that defines the population (council or community) that may vote for it.